 Graduation Requirements Graduation Pathway Options 1.
-High School Diploma Indiana diploma with: • Core 40 distinction • Core 40 with Academic Honors distinction • Core 40 with Technical Honors distinction 2.
-Learn and Demonstrate Employability Skills (students must complete at least one of the following.)
-Employability skills are demonstrated by one of the following: Project-Based Learning Experience; Service-Based Learning Experience; Work-Based Learning Experience 3.
+High School Diploma Indiana diploma with: Learn and Demonstrate Employability Skills (students must complete at least one of the following.)
+Employability skills are demonstrated by one of the following: • Project-Based Learning Experience; • Service-Based Learning Experience; • Work-Based Learning Experience 3.
 Postsecondary-Ready Competencies (Students must complete at least one of the following.)
-Honors Diploma: Fulfill all requirements of either the Academic or Technical Honors diploma; ACT: English = 18, Reading = 22, Math = 22, Science = 23 (2 out of 4 needed with at least one in English/Reading and one in Math/Science ; SAT: Reading/Writing = 480, Math = 530 ASVAB: Earn at least a minimum AFQT score of 31 and Intent to Enlist form signed by student and parent/guardian to qualify for placement into one of the branches of the US military; State- and Industry- recognized Credential or Certification; State-, Federal-, or Industry- recognized Apprenticeship; Career-Technical Education Concentrator: Must earn at least a C average or higher in required NLPS concentrator courses in a state-approved CTE pathway (Principles, Concentrator A, Concentrator B); AP/Dual Credit courses: Must earn a C average or higher in at least three courses.
+Honors Diploma: Fulfill all requirements of either the Academic or Technical Honors diploma; ACT: English = 18, Reading = 22, Math = 22, Science = 23 (2 out of 4 needed with at least one in English/Reading and one in Math/Science; SAT: Reading/Writing = 480, Math = 530 ASVAB: Earn at least a minimum AFQT score of 31 and Intent to Enlist form signed by student and parent/guardian to qualify for placement into one of the branches of the US military; State- and Industry- recognized Credential or Certification; State-, Federal-, or Industry- recognized Apprenticeship; Career-Technical Education Concentrator: Must earn at least a C average or higher in required NLPS concentrator courses in a state-approved CTE pathway (Principles, Concentrator A, Concentrator B); AP/Dual Credit courses: Must earn a C average or higher in at least three courses.
 (1 of the 3 courses must be in a core content area or all three must be part of a CTE pathway)